hwanggu-corgi/hwanggu-log/update.md

     - Korea
     - Canada

-1. Corgi add progress #11 on practicing interview for NHN GODO♥♥
+1. Corgi add progress #12 on practicing interview for NHN GODO♥♥
-    - Corgi working on problem `FrogJmp` in `Time Complexity` #3
+    - Corgi working on problem `Frog Jump` in `Time Complexity` #4
     - Corgi completed working on problem `Cyclic Rotation` in `Arrays`
         - I should always consider extreme cases
         - I had difficulty refining from brute force case on this problem